 - Check other insurance cards you may use.
 Dial the number on the back for more information about what’s covered.

-- Visit the official site to check your health or drug plan enrollment.
+- Visit the official site to check your health or prescription drug plan enrollment.

 - Call 1-800-MEDICARE (1-800-633-4227).
 TTY users should dial 1-877-486-2048.